ManuPerezSan/WindowsVirtualDesktop/Readme.md

 ## Parameter ClientSecret
   The secret of the client Id

+## Outfile
+    The name of the output file file

 ## Requirements
   An Azure subscription with Azure Active Directory
-  An App Id (App registration) with Reader role in the subscription
+  An App Id (App registration) with Reader role in the subscription Powershell Az or AzureRM not required

 ## Output
     Save html report with name WVDTool.html in the same folder